Philadelphia Eagles Fire Longtime Medical Staff After Multiple Athletes Suffer Injuries

 The Philadelphia Eagles have fired their head physician and internist after the medical professionals have been with the team for nearly 20 years.

-Orthopedist Peter DeLuca, the Eagles’ head physician, and internist Gary Dorshimer will not return to the Eagles’ medical staff for the 2018 season, according to a Philadelphia Inquirer report on Friday.
-The news comes after a number of Eagles players dealt with major injuries throughout the 2017-2018 NFL season.
+Orthopedist Peter DeLuca, the Eagles’ head physician, and internist Gary Dorshimer will not return to the Eagles medical staff for the 2018 season, according to a Philly.com report Friday.
+The news comes after a number of Eagles athletes dealt with major injuries throughout the 2017-2018 NFL season.

-Among those players were quarterback Carson Wentz, left tackle Jason Peters, and running back Darren Sproles, who suffered from torn ACLs during the team’s Super Bowl-winning season.
+Among those athletes were quarterback Carson Wentz, left tackle Jason Peters and running back Darren Sproles who suffered from torn ACLs during the team’s Super Bowl winning season.
 Now the Eagles are reportedly preparing to bring on new doctors from the Rothman Institute.

 The doctors were two leaders on the six member Eagles medical staff.
-While the reason for DeLuca and Dorshimer’s departure is unclear, Inquirer sources said the team was looking to go in “a new direction.”
+While the reason for DeLuca and Dorshimer’s departure is unclear, Philly.com sources said the team was looking to go in “a new direction.”

 This is not the first major change taking place in the Eagles’ medical department this week.
-A new head athletic trainer, Jerome Reid, was brought onto the team this week after Chris Peduzzi resigned earlier this year following a 19-year stint with the team.
+A new head athletic trainer named Jerome Reid was brought onto the team this week after Chris Peduzzi resigned earlier this year following a 19 year stint with the team.

 Unemployed writer scoop: Some major changes coming on the @Eagles medical staff.
 Multiple sources tell me Dr. Peter DeLuca (head team physician) & Dr. Gary Dorshimer (team internist),won't be back for the 2018 season.
 Each was with the franchise for roughly two decades.